BurstProject/burstcoin/doc/Refactoring.md

 Domain class (dependency on the DB layer, etc), service classes are made, which can hold the logic in non-static methods.

+### Moving service classes out of a service layer into a more modular approach

+Certain parts of the application, such as the assetexchange could be split off from the rest.
+This offers a more clean and modular approach, helping limit the number of services that had to be taken in consideration in the rest of the application.

 ### Creating Service classes and other dependencies in Burst.class and injecting them where necessary

 A service should always be made only once in Burst.class, and passed its required dependencies, like a DB layer abstraction or potentially other services (prevent cyclical dependencies between services!).
-These services can then be passed in for example the HTTP and Peer layer, where they can be called from the "usecases" these tend to form.
+These services can then be passed in for example the HTTP and Peer layer, or the correct processors where they can be called from the "usecases" these tend to form.

-## Major TODOs

 ### Testing

-- Currently the happy paths of the AbstractTransactionTests are limited to making sure no nullpointer exceptions, etc occur.
-"Errors" are still returned, however, because of other issues like missing parameter, etc.  More scaffolding should be made to extend the happy path of these tests easier.
-Though currently the focus of @Brabantian is on the business logic validations done in the CreateTransaction HTTP classes.
+the happy paths of the AbstractTransactionTests were limited to making sure no nullpointer exceptions, etc occur.
+"Errors" were still returned, however, because of other issues like missing parameter, etc.